jeffwilcox/jeffwilcox.blog/_posts/2017-02-28-azure-private-npm.md

 $ git push origin master:master
 ```

-Inside the Git client, since I am using an App Service-hosted deployment, I will
+Within Git's `stdout`, since I am using an App Service-hosted deployment, I will
 get updates about the deployment.
 If I had connected the service instead up to
 GitHub or similar, I'd have to go to the "Deployment Options" part of the Azure
-portal to see how it's doing... but this is a good visual:
+portal to see how it's doing... but this is a _#fail# visual:

 <img src="{{ site.cdn }}vstsnpm/npm-push-fail.PNG" class="img-responsive" />

-In summary here, the deployment failed, because the `@jeffwilcox/private-npm-package` scoped
+The deployment failed because the `@jeffwilcox/private-npm-package` scoped
 npm module isn't in the global npmjs registry.

 Because it's a private module.